 Since the emphasis is on word meaning, we have selected mainly published texts with minor editing.
-Examples of such editing are the separation of words that come together in the important task for successful information retrieval and original text, the introduction of punctuation marks, paragraph mark-up to facilitate reading, and the insertion of letters and words in places where editors were sure (or almost) that such items were missing.
+Examples of such editing are the separation of words that come together in the original text, the introduction of punctuation marks, paragraph mark-up to facilitate reading, and the insertion of letters and words in places where editors were sure (or almost) that such items were missing.